Kho Sin-Kie: Playing style

 In a 1938 article contemporary Australian tennis player and subsequent chairman of Lawn Tennis Association of Victoria Mervyn Weston described Kho as a drop shot expert, who has a fine control over the ball disguising it so well that it reached a "deadly effect".
 He had a whipped forehand accompanied by an excellent net game and service and assisted by a formidable backhand.
 He possessed an athletic body type with a height of 5'11".
-He was a calm but opportunist player.
+He was a calm but opportunistic player.